TeamSOBITS/sobit_pro/README.md

 <!-- LICENSE -->
 <!-- ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE.txt` for more NOTErmation.

 <p align="right">(<a href="#readme-top">上に戻る</a>)</p> -->